SOLIDWORKS Logo

 Keep in mind that these recommendations are based on SOLIDWORKS 2019 with “Enhanced graphics performance” enabled.
 Older versions are less sensitive to the video card selection, but newer versions should be pretty similar.

-Do I need to use a Quadro card for SOLIDWORKS or is GeForce okay?
+Do I need to use a professional GPU for SOLIDWORKS or is GeForce okay?

 Additional Resources: